agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 Each action has a set of pre-conditions and a set of post-conditions that are checked automatically.

-Below is an example presenting the current `cornichon-check` API to reverse a string (this is obviously a silly example as one would never use `cornichon-check`).
+Below is an example presenting the current `cornichon-check` API to reverse a string (this is obviously a silly example as one would simply use `Scalacheck` for it).

 ```tut:silent
 import com.github.agourlay.cornichon.CornichonFeature